 1 | adb push config.pbtx /data/local/tmp/config.pbtx |

-2. Using Official Scripts (Highly Recommended)
+2. Using Perfetto Official Script to Capture (Strongly Recommended)

-Linux and Mac:
+On Linux and Mac:

 1 | curl -O https://raw.githubusercontent.com/google/perfetto/master/tools/record_android_trace |

-Windows:
+On Windows:

 1 | curl -O https://raw.githubusercontent.com/google/perfetto/master/tools/record_android_trace |